 It should also be noted that clause 3.3 of the proposed legal text legal recognises that some cases of unregistered customers may involve more complex issues including ones involving un-authorised connections i.e. ‘Where an instance of an Unregistered Customer also involves a connection that has been improperly modified, for example by an unauthorised contractor or unknown third party, Distributors or Suppliers (as applicable) may deem it appropriate to apply the provisions of Schedule 23 Revenue Protection Code of Practice rather than this Schedule…’

-The Working Group noted that although the intent of this change is to set out a process for managing unregistered consumers, the draft legal text, template letters and tracking schedule are written at a high level and do not cover every scenario.
+The Working Group noted that although the intent of this change is to set out a process for managing unregistered customers, the draft legal text, template letters and tracking schedule are written at a high level and do not cover every scenario.
 This is to provide flexibility for Parties to fulfill the proposed new obligations.
 The Working Group agreed to draft additional template letters for communicating with unregistered customers in different scenarios.
 The proposed template letters are best practice and are not intended to cover an exhaustive list of scenarios that Parties may encounter.
 It is expected that DNOs will modify the template letters for their own use and on a case by case basis.

 Question 2: Are you supportive of the principles of the DCP 209?